anandj123/redshift-bq-migration/README.md

 parallel_threads | Number of threads to run UNLOAD commands. conn_string | Connection string for Redshift cluster
 schemas: | List of Redshift schemas that need to be unloaded.
-This is a YAML list. schema_name | Name of the schema to unload tables | YAML list of tables in the schema that needs to be unloaded.
+This is a YAML list.
+&emsp;schema_name | Name of the schema to unload &emsp;tables | YAML list of tables in the schema that needs to be unloaded.
-    table_name | Name of the table in Redshift sort_key_col | Sort key column name of the Redshift table.
+&emsp;&emsp;table_name | Name of the table in Redshift &emsp;&emsp;sort_key_col | Sort key column name of the Redshift table.

 ```sh